Willard F. Jones: Personal life, death, and legacy

-Jones married Ruth Black in 1916; Black was a scion of both the famous Perry and Rodgers naval family dynasties.
-With his wife Ruth, he had two sons: Willard E. Jones USN and Lloyd P. Jones.
+Jones married Ruth Black in 1916; she was a scion of both the famous Perry and Rodgers naval family dynasties.
+With his wife, Jones had two sons: Willard E. Jones USN and Lloyd P. Jones.
 They resided in Clearwater, Florida, and Bethlehem, Pennsylvania, respectively.

 In 1955, Jones provided the passage to and from Venezuela for Bassett Maguire in his landmark trip to further explore the Guyana Highlands mountain ranges of the Amazonian basin, in which the sandstone massif Cerro de la Neblina was discovered.

 Jones was a personal friend of Gulf Oil's founder William Larimer Mellon Sr., and the two maintained a direct correspondence until the latter's death in 1949.

 At the time of his retirement from Gulf Oil, Jones was considered "one of the most widely experienced Marine executives in the United States."
 He continued to pursue consulting work in the field of naval architecture and shipping following his retirement.
 Jones died on August 18, 1967, at the White Plains Hospital in Westchester County, New York.
 His Requiem Mass was held at St. Anselm's Roman Catholic Church in Brooklyn.
 Jones was interred in Brooklyn's Green-Wood Cemetery alongside his wife's grave, and amidst her family.